ratschlab/RGAN/README.md

 - `mmd.py`: for maximum-mean discrepancy calculations, mostly taken from https://github.com/dougalsutherland/opt-mmd

 Other scripts in the repo:
-- `eICU_synthetic_dataset_generation.py`: essentially self-contained script for training the CRGAN to generate synthetic eICU data
+- `eICU_synthetic_dataset_generation.py`: essentially self-contained script for training the RCGAN to generate synthetic eICU data
 - `eICU_task.py`: script to help identify a doable task in eICU, and generating the training data - feel free to experiment with different, harder tasks!
 - `eICU_tstr_evaluation.py`: for running the TSTR evaluation using pre-generated synthetic dataset
 - `eugenium_mmd.py`: code for doing MMD 3-sample tests, from https://github.com/eugenium/mmd